 What Baby Driver really represents is that iPod.
 Like a tribute to that device and its marketing slogans of the day (“hold everything”, “one size fits all” and “your Top 40,000”), Baby Driver is a film that’s constantly searching for that perfect track like scrubbing through radio stations to summarise an emotion whether its love, vulnerability or that “sh*t just got real” moment.
 When other films would typically use dull exposition to transition between scenes or set up further plot acts, the song lyrics from Baby’s playlist serve as the main dialogue, musical interludes in between the next major scene and cleverly filling in that missing gap.

-Just like what Beyonce did with Lemonade, this is Edgar Wright’s visual album.
+This is Edgar Wright’s visual album.

 It also epitomizes the generational effect of what music has always done by bringing people together.
 Just like in Shaun of the Dead and that infamous record collection scene as zombies approach Shuan and Ed, it’s the sharing and engaging that’s promoted just like how Baby and Debora (Lily James) go through songs that features their name.
 Just like any playlist, the themes constantly change which mirrors the film with its dreamscape and soulful first half to its relentless Terminator inspired, rock anthem second half.
 Far more effective than how Guardians of the Galaxy uses music, Baby Driver is a film that’s so good it requires repeated viewings just to grasp every intricate detail on how the addictive soundtrack integrates with the film.